 And for a while, it was good: these types of horror film satiated a (mostly young) market that caught a visceral thrill at watching one easily identifiable stereotype after another of their generation get eviscerated on-screen.
 It was both an easy escape from the grim reality of death while also reassuring the audience that they were safe from the grim horrors depicted on-screen.

 But then the 21st century happened.
 More specifically, 9/11 happened.
-The events of that day have created a shockwave that has yet to subside across the world, has shattered perhaps an entire generation (mine included), and has left the world as a whole assured by only one idea: that anything at any time could happen to anybody, through no fault of their own, and it will utterly destroy everything they hold dear—and the horror may not even end there.
+The events of that day have created a shockwave that has yet to subside across the world, has shattered perhaps an entire generation (mine included), and has left the world as a whole assured by only one idea: that anything at any time anywhere could happen to anybody, through no fault of their own, and it will utterly destroy everything they hold dear—and the horror may not even end there.
 And here’s the real horror story: it doesn’t.

 Old horror films of the 20th century had conclusive endings: a maniac kills a bunch of people and then is stopped by somebody.
 And then the horror stops.
 The 21st century horror is that it is unstoppable.